ausdigital/ausdigital-tap-gw/docs/1.0/index.md

 For example:
 * `https://tap.testpoint.io/886313e1-3b8a-5372-9b90-0c9aee199e5d/`, or
-* `https://my-invoice-provider.com/api/tap/Z2o6mR51EME/`, or any other URL
+* `https://my-access-point.com/api/tap/Z2o6mR51EME/`, or any other URL

 This endpoint does not directly reveal any information about the message receiving party, however the `ausdigital-dcp` reference to the endpoint will (if metadata about the endpoint has been published).

-Endpoint metadata - arbitrary key/values associated with the endpoints by endpoint owner for his internal needs.
+Endpoint metadata - arbitrary key/values associated with the endpoints by endpoint owner for their internal needs.

 As a TAP-GW user party can: